Knowing where you’re going to sew and organizing your sewing supplies are important parts of successful sewing experiences.

 My Storage Zone for several years consisted of a sewing basket that held small sewing tools and supplies.
 A portion of our hall closet held fabric and other supplies I wanted and needed for future projects.

 When I wasn’t sewing, my machine and large supplies were stored in the spare bedroom/office.
 The ironing board and iron were kept in the laundry room.

 Throughout the years, the number of notions and sewing supplies I have has increased as has my fabric stash.
 When we moved into the house we live in now in 2008, we attended a local auction and bought a great piece of furniture…an armoire with 4 doors!
 It fit perfectly in our main living space and was in excellent condition.
 I was able to store almost all of my fabric and sewing supplies in one place.

 In October of 2018, my 24-year-old son moved to California.
-Sad to see him move so far away, but secretly happy there was finally a free room in our home, I’ve been transforming his bedroom into my permanent sewing space.
-I now have everything in one place and can leave my sewing stuff out all the time.
+Sad to see him move so far away, but secretly happy there was finally a free room in our home, I transformed his bedroom into my permanent sewing space.
+You can see how much it has evolved over the last 4 years.

 - Cutting Zone

 - Pressing Zone